 COVID Alert Levels

-The government has introduced a three-tiered system of local COVID Alert Levels in England – medium, high and very high.
-London is currently on HIGH alert level.
+The government has introduced a tiered system of local COVID Alert Levels in England – medium, high and very high.
+London is currently on TIER 4: STAY AT HOME alert level.

 The government has prioritised ensuring all children can attend school safely, to support their wellbeing and education and help working parents and guardians.
 The tiers of restriction for education and childcare, summarised in annex 3 of the Contain Framework and in guidance on higher education, are not in scope of the Local COVID Alert Level framework.
 Decisions on any restrictions necessary in education or childcare settings are taken separately on a case-by-case basis in the light of local circumstances, including information about the incidence and transmission of coronavirus (COVID-19).